chuc92man/docker-stacks/datacube-notebook/README.md

   --set postgresqlPassword=localuser1234,postgresqlDatabase=datacube
 ```

+It is also necessary to create a corresponding configuration file *datacube-conf.yaml* that is mounted as */etc/datacube.conf* through a ConfigMap named `datacube-conf`.\
-The corresponding configuration, `/etc/datacube.conf`, has to be provided through a ConfigMap, `datacube-conf`, using the [datacube-conf.yaml.example](examples/datacube-conf.yaml.example) file as a quick reference:
+The [datacube-conf.yaml.example](examples/datacube-conf.yaml.example) file can be used as a quick-reference guide.

+Once a *datacube-conf.yaml* file is put together, the corresponding ConfigMap can be set up with:

 `microk8s.kubectl apply -f datacube-conf.yaml`